 4. Earn a Salary

-In order to participate in a 401(k) Plan, you must be an employee of a business, which adopted the plan.
+In order to participate in a 401(k) Plan, you must be an employee of a business that adopted the plan.
 This is why, if you own Apple or IBM stock yet do not work for these companies, you can’t participate in their 401(k) plan.

 In order to be eligible to participate in the corporation 401(k) Plan, you must become a W-2 employee of the C corporation.
 It’s important for many entrepreneurs to earn a salary and be involved in a business.
 For these individuals, the ROBS solution is the better option in comparison to the self-directed IRA.